-- The Committee for On-site Wastewater Rules reviewed the Task Force report and met twice by phone to discuss the report on April 7 and April 30, 2020.
-At the conclusion of the April 30, 2020 meeting, the Committee voted to recommend that the Commission for Public Health accept the Task Force report in its entirety and modify the draft 18E rules with the Task Force's proposed changes. - At the May 6, 2020 Commission for Public Health meeting, the Committee put forward this recommendation, and the full Commission voted on and accepted the recommendation and directed OSWPB staff to make the changes to the 18E rules proposed by the Task Force report. - OSWPB staff are now working to revise the rules for future consideration by the Commission. - The COVID-19 pandemic necessitated meetings of the Committee in April and the full Commission in May to occur by phone and teleconference.
+- A Committee from the Commission for Public Health reviewed the Task Force report and met twice to discuss the report.
+The Committee met by phone call on April 7 and April 30, 2020.
+At the conclusion of the April 30, 2020 meeting, the Committee voted to recommend that the Commission for Public Health accept the Task Force report in its entirety and modify the draft 18E rules with the Task Force's proposed changes. - At the May 6, 2020 Commission for Public Health meeting, the Committee recommended the Commission accept the Task Force report and make the proposed changes in the draft 18E rules.
+The Commission voted on and accepted the recommendation and directed OSWPB staff to make the changes in 18E proposed by the Task Force report. - OSWPB staff has started the rule-making process with the proposed Task Force changes accepted by Commission.
+OSWPB staff are also meeting with stakeholders to determine if there are any outstanding issues with the 18E rules that still need to be addressed.